Nutria-LUG/CardanoTelegramBot/README.md

 sudo apt-get install idle
 ```

-And these are the necessary python modules:
+And these are the main necessary python modules:
 ```
 pip install python-telegram-bot
 pip install beautifulsoup4
+pip install pdfminer
 ```

 You can also install all necessary python modules from the requirements file with the following command: